 In preparing financial statements in conformity with accounting principles generally accepted in the United States of America, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and reported amounts of revenues and expenses during the reporting period.
-The principal estimates used in preparing the financial statements are the determination of the fair value of investments, the allowance for bad debts, the allocation of expenses amongst programs, the net asset classification of contributions, and the allocation of the investment return to the various classes of net assets.
+The principal estimates used in preparing the financial statements are the determination of the fair value of investments, the allowance for bad debts, the allocation of expenses amongst programs, the net asset classification of contributions, the valuation of donated goods and services and the allocation of the investment return to the various classes of net assets.
 Actual results could differ from those estimates.